Medvedev91/timeto.me/README.md

 Almost all of my activities are actually repeated.
 I wake up at the same time, then I spend 1 hour getting ready, 2 hours working, 1 hour eating, and so on.

-In the app, I created a repeating task for each activity with a time of day.
-It looks like this:
+In the app, I created a repeating task for each activity with a time of day:

 <p float="left">
   <img src="https://raw.githubusercontent.com/appstome/timetome-app/main/android_app/src/main/res/drawable/readme_repeatings_1.jpg" width="200" />